Metformin: Formulations

-The name "Metformin" is the BAN, USAN, and INN for this medication, and is sold under several trade names.
+Metformin is the British Approved Name (BAN), the United States Adopted Name (USAN), and the International Nonproprietary Name (INN).
+It is sold under several brand names.
 Common brand names include Glucophage, Riomet, Fortamet, and Glumetza in the US.
 In other areas of the world, there is also Obimet, Gluformin, Dianben, Diabex, Diaformin, Metsol, Siofor, Metfogamma and Glifor.
-There are several formulations of Metformin available to the market, and all but the liquid form have generic equivalents.
-Metformin IR (immediate release) is available in 500-, 850-, and 1000-mg tablets, while Metformin XR (extended release) is available in 500-, 750-, and 1000-mg strengths (also sold as Fortamet, Glumetza, and Glucophage XR in the US).
-Also available is liquid metformin (sold as Riomet in the US), where 5 mL of solution contains the same amount of drug as a 500-mg tablet.
+There are several formulations of metformin available on the market, and all but the liquid form have generic equivalents.

 Combination with other medications

 When used for type 2 diabetes, metformin is often prescribed in combination with other medications.

-Several are available as fixed-dose combinations, with the potential to reduce pill burden, decrease cost, and simplify administration.
+Several medications are available as fixed-dose combinations, with the potential to reduce pill burden, decrease cost, and simplify administration.

 Thiazolidinediones (glitazones)

 Rosiglitazone

 A combination of metformin and rosiglitazone was released in 2002, and sold as Avandamet by GlaxoSmithKline, or as a generic medication.
 Formulations are 500/1, 500/2, 500/4, 1000/2, and 1000 mg/4 mg of metformin/rosiglitazone.

-By 2009, it had become the most popular metformin combination.
+In 2009, it was the most popular metformin combination.

 In 2005, the stock of Avandamet was removed from the market, after inspections showed the factory where it was produced was violating good manufacturing practices.
 The medication pair continued to be prescribed separately, and Avandamet was again available by the end of that year.
 A generic formulation of metformin/rosiglitazone from Teva received tentative approval from the FDA and reached the market in early 2012.

-However, following a meta-analysis in 2007 that linked the medication's use to an increased risk of heart attack, concerns were raised over the safety of medicines containing rosiglitazone.
+However, following a meta-analysis in 2007, that linked the medication's use to an increased risk of heart attack, concerns were raised over the safety of medicines containing rosiglitazone.
 In September 2010, the European Medicines Agency recommended that the medication be suspended from the European market because the benefits of rosiglitazone no longer outweighed the risks.